jeka-dev/working-examples/README.md

 * [Java full conventional](./java-full-conventional) : Similar project as above but no build class is required as, here, the project respect fully conventions.

+* [Java template](./java-template) : Similar project as above but providing a build class to declare transitive dependencies and force artifact naming.

 * [Html5 multi-techno](./html5-multi-techno) : A multi-project containing Java jar projects, Java web project and an HTML5 project.